My Music Tools - the music soft from the whole world My Music Tools - the music soft from the whole world

 Introduction.

-ID3 headers contain various useful information about audio files, which includes title, artist, genre, year of publishing, track number, comments, lyrics, album art etc. This information is important, if you want to sort your collection, or find a particular song, or create a list of all songs written (or performed) by your favorite artist.
+ID3 headers contain various useful information about audio files, which includes title, artist, genre, year of publishing, track number, comments, lyrics, album art etc. This information is important if you want to sort your collection, or find a particular song, or create a list of all songs written (or performed) by your favorite artist.
 Most audio players are able to recognize ID3 data and to show it while playing, so you can see title, artist, and other relevant information on its display.

 Step 1: Download and install the program.

-mp3Tag main window
+mp3Tag Pro main window

 Once you have reached the folder with your MP3 files, select the files that you want to tag.
 To select all files in the folder, use "Select all" button (see the screen shot above).
 It is also possible to select files one by one by keeping "Ctrl" key pressed and clicking the files that you want to edit.